timkuijsten/mongo-test-db/README.md

 # mongo-test-db

-mongo-test-db is small utility to load database connections and fixtures suitable for testing.
+mongo-test-db is a small utility to load database connections and fixtures suitable for testing.

 # Usage